-"Being one of the many Presidential Scholars is a complete honor.
-I have always done well in school, and the scholarship is an amazing reward for the hard work I have put in," she said.
-"The criteria to maintain my scholarship is rigorous, but it puts me on a clear path to graduating with outstanding grades while leaving me prepared for the outside world.
-I can't thank COD enough for the opportunities that they provide me."
+“Being one of the many Presidential Scholars was a complete honor.
+I have always done well in school, and the scholarship was an amazing reward for the hard work I have put in,” she said.
+“The criteria to maintain my scholarship was rigorous, but it put me on a clear path to graduating with outstanding grades while leaving me prepared for the outside world.
+I can’t thank COD enough for the opportunities that they provided me.”

-After graduating from COD in 2015 with her associate's degree, Young plans to transfer to Lewis University through the enhanced 2+2 program for Special Education and Elementary Education.
-From there she would like to earn her master's degree in Special Needs Education and begin what she hopes will be a long, rewarding teaching career.
+After graduating with high honors with her Associate in Arts degree, Young has transferred to Lewis University through the enhanced 2+2 program for Special Education and Elementary Education.
+From there she would like to earn her master’s degree in Special Needs Education and begin what she hopes will be a long, rewarding teaching career.

 She recommends College of DuPage without hesitation to any student pursuing a higher education.